Will Blockchain Revolutionize Healthcare? The Truth or A Hype

 The solution to this immutability issue would require an extension in the present architecture, which would enable recording of only the edits or the one that uses clever on-chain off-chain data partitioning in short terms.

-So we have now been a part of He said She said, with both the parties making some excellent points, here’s the *drumrolls* Moment of Truth – The future of Blockchain in Healthcare.
+So we have now been a part of He said She said, with both the parties making some excellent points, here’s the *drumrolls* Moment of Truth – The future of Blockchain technology in Healthcare.

 The Technology will Not Change the Healthcare Industry from its Core Next Year or Even its Next.